sarimabbas/cs334-assn2-task1/README.md

 #### Usage

-- Open the sketch file in processing
+- Open the sketch file in Processing
 - Look at the `setup()` function to see how to connect the pins of the GPIO to the respective components
 - Run the sketch